sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

  - For assembly and configuration instructions, refer to http://github.com/sumghai/SDHI_ServiceModuleSystem/wiki/How-to-assemble-&-configure-a-complete-SDHI-CSM-stack

- - No Launch Escape Systems or Escape Towers are included in this pack; either build your own using stock parts, or try the ones from KSPX or BFGfreak's Prilla LES add-ons.
+ - A Launch Escape System is included in this pack, which has better performance than the LES from the stock game; it also comes with a built-in Solid Fuel-powered RCS thruster to allowing mid-abort course corrections